YoranBrondsema/yoranbrondsema/content/start-here/_index.md

 * [2018 Q2]({{< ref "post/portfolio-performance-report-july-2018.md" >}})

 ## Back-test your portfolio
 I developed [Backtest](https://backtest.curvo.eu), the back-testing tool for European investors.
 Use it to discover the past performance of your portfolio.
-[Here is the past performance of my portfolio](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQEYAWAZgHYAGGgDnYfdJYDoWATgC6ZEAEkAoixYAhAGJ0ASvIASDGrz71RoKTNl0KAVjCCuWuiLHUWzThxoatHXROlyAKgCklAWTQGYxdhUKA).
+As an example, [analyze the past performance of my portfolio](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQAYBmAdgA4mBGNu10mgOnYF0yIAJIBRGjQBCAFgoBWMAE4mdbjwYAmQaDETJAFQBSAJQCyaOnLWt+toA).